Peter I of Portugal: Affair

 Peter soon fell in love with Inês, and the two conducted a long love affair that lasted until Inês's murder in 1355.
 Constanza died in 1349, following childbirth complications.
 The scandal of Peter's affair with Inês, and its political ramifications, caused Afonso to banish Inês from court after Constanza died.
-Peter refused to marry any of the princesses his father suggested as a second wife; and the king refused to allow his son to marry Inês as Peter wanted.
+Peter refused to marry any of the princesses his father suggested as a second wife, and the king refused to allow his son to marry Inês as Peter wanted.
 The two aristocratic lovers began living together in secret.

 According to the chronicle of Fernão Lopes, during this period, Peter began giving Inês's brothers, exiled from the Castilian court, important positions in Portugal and they became the heir-apparent's closest advisors.
 This alarmed Afonso.
 He worried that upon his death, civil war could tear the country apart, or the Portuguese throne would fall into Castilian hands, either as Juan Manuel fought to avenge his daughter's honor, or the de Castro brothers supported their sister.
 Peter claimed that he had married Inês against his father's orders.
 In any event, in 1355, Afonso sent three men to find Inês at the Monastery of Santa Clara-a-Velha in Coimbra, where she was detained, and they decapitated her in front of one of her young children.

 Enraged, Peter revolted against his father.
 Afonso defeated his son within a year.
 In a truce signed 15 August 1356, Peter swore to obey his father and pardon the men that murdered Inês.
 Peter succeeded to the throne just months later in May 1357.

-Possible bisexuality

-In the chronicle of Fernão Lopes, the author included a chapter entitled "How the King ordered his squire to be capped because he slept with a married woman", leading some modern authors to suggest this "capping" (castration) was rather motivated by the king's jealousy.
-The squire, Afonso Madeira, is described as a great rider, hunter, fighter and agile acrobat, and records: "For his qualities, the King loved him very much and did him generous favors."
-Madeira, however, fell in love with Catarina Tosse, a married woman described as "brave, mad and very elegant, of graceful gifts and good society".
-To get closer to her, Madeira befriended her husband, and was thus eventually able to seduce her.
-The sovereign, however, is claimed to have discovered the affair, and decreed upon Madeira a brutal punishment—though the chronicler, enigmatically, insists upon the affection of the sovereign for the man, stating: "As much as the King loved the squire very much, more than should be said here [...]"
-Nevertheless, the chronicle records that Peter I ordered that "those limbs that men in greater esteem have" be cut from the unfortunate squire.
-Madeira is supposed to have received assistance and survived, but "thickened in legs and body and lived for a few years with a wrinkled face and no beard".

-According to the same chronicle, Peter I stuttered and had epileptic seizures.